Roblox/avatar-evolution/skinning.md

 2. **S1** &mdash; R15 animation compatible, 1 MeshPart.

-   Makes sure you have the standard 15 joints named as per R15, except 'HumanoidRootNode' should be named 'HumandoidRootPart'.
+   Makes sure you have the standard 15 joints named as per R15, except 'HumanoidRootNode' should be named 'HumanoidRootPart'.
 Skin these to a single mesh.

    Use the 'Custom' import setting.
 This will create a Model that can be used to play current catalog R15 animations but on a single mesh.